dbt-labs/docs.getdbt.com/website/docs/dbt-cli/configure-your-profile.md

 open /Users/alice/.dbt
 ```

-You may want to have your `profiles.yml` file stored in a different directory – for example, if you are using [environment variables to load your credentials](env_var), you might choose to include this file in your version controlled dbt project.
+You may want to have your `profiles.yml` file stored in a different directory than `~/.dbt/` – for example, if you are [using environment variables](#advanced-using-environment-variables) to load your credentials, you might choose to include this file in the root of your version controlled dbt project.

 Note that the file always needs to be called `profiles.yml`, regardless of which directory it is in.

-There are two ways to direct dbt to a different location for your `profiles.yml` file:
+There are multiple ways to direct dbt to a different location for your `profiles.yml` file:

 ### 1. Use the `--profiles-dir` option when executing a dbt command
 This option can be used as follows: